Home > About

 About Chantilly Academy

 Chantilly Academy - A Governor's STEM Academy serves nearly 1,400 students from twenty high schools (including 500 Chantilly based students) in the FCPS division.
-As a learning environment dedicated to technology, innovation, discovery, and "real-world problem solving", Chantilly Academy’s mission is to provide specialized electives in two concentration areas: Engineering & Scientific Technology and Health & Human Services.
+As a learning environment dedicated to technology, innovation, discovery, and "real-world problem solving", Chantilly Academy’s mission is to prepare students for college and careers by providing specialized electives in two concentration areas: Engineering & Scientific Technology and Health & Human Services.
 Students earn professional licensure, high value professional/industry certifications, dual enrollment and articulated college credits.
 More than eighty percent of graduates continue on to postsecondary and higher education.
 In SY11-12, Academy students were awarded more than $2 million in scholarships, admission to distinguished centers of trade/technical education, colleges and universities, participation in Virginia Tech and NASA residential summer engineering programs, and summer CyberSecurity Internships at Northrop Grumman Corporation.
 Academy students have succeeded in many regional, state and national competitions.
-Organizations include Skills USA, HOSA, First Robotics, FCCLA, IEEE and DECA.*The unique educational opportunities provided at Chantilly Academy launch students on successful careers with transferable life skills
+Organizations include Skills USA, HOSA, First Robotics, FCCLA, IEEE and DECA.*The unique educational opportunities provided at Chantilly Academy launch students on successful careers with transferable life skills.

 Governor's STEM Academy to Be Established at Chantilly Academy

 The Virginia Board of Education has approved a proposal from Fairfax County Public Schools (FCPS) to establish a Governor’s STEM Academy at Chantilly High School.
 The STEM Academy will offer rigorous academic and career and technical education programs in science, technology, engineering, and mathematics (STEM).
 Full implementation of new courses will take place in the 2013-14 school year.